Logging in

 • I’m going to change my phone, can I set up a new number for my Multi-Factor Authentication?

-Yes, before you disconnect from your old phone, log in and authenticate.
+Yes, before you disconnect from your old phone, log in and authenticate using this link.

 You can now change/add your number.

 If you have already disconnected from your old number, you will need to have your MFA reset.
-Please contact your campus Library IT Adviser.
+Please contact the IT Advisers - studentITsupport@uca.ac.uk

 • I’ve lost the phone I use for Multi-Factor Authentication, how do a receive my code?

 You will need to have your MFA reset, so you don’t receive an MFA authentication request to your old phone.
-Please contact your campus Library IT Adviser.
+Please contact the IT Advisers - studentITsupport@uca.ac.uk

 • I don’t have much phone signal at my house, how do I receive my MFA authentication code?